fleetdm/fleet/docs/Deploying/Configuration.md

 ##### cpe_database_url

-URL to fetch the CPE dictionary database from.
-Some users want to control where Fleet gets its database from.
+You can fetch the CPE dictionary database from this URL.
+Some users want to control where Fleet gets its database.
 When Fleet sees this value defined, it downloads the file directly.
 It expects a file in the same format as can be found in https://github.com/fleetdm/nvd/releases.
 If this value is not defined, Fleet checks for the latest release in Github and only downloads it if needed.